syncfusion-content/wpf-docs/wpf/Updown/Getting-Started.md

 ---
 layout: post
-title: Getting Started with UpDown | WPF | Syncfusion
+title: Getting Started with UpDown control | WPF | Syncfusion
 description: This section describes about how to add WPF UpDown control in WPF application.
 platform: wpf
 control: UpDown